nancynsalazar/nancynsalazar/README.md

 # Hello, World! 👋

-- 🔭 I’m currently working at U Camp as a Product Manager, building bootcamps related with Full Stack Web Development, Data Science and Artificial Intelligence, Cibersecurity and Ethic Hacking and more.
-Also, I'm a Facilitator at Tecnolochicas PRO, teaching Front-end programming to high school and college women.
+- 🔭 I'm a Facilitator at Tecnolochicas PRO, teaching Front-end programming to high school and college women.

 - 🌱 I’m currently learning JavaScript and Python.
 As well as Product Management and SCRUM.